Doctor Who: Destiny of the Doctors: Plot

+The Master has placed several of the Doctor's enemies in the TARDIS to stop the Graak, such as Daleks, Cybermen, Autons, Ice Warriors, Quarks, Sea Devils, Silurians, Sontarans, Yeti and Zygons.
+The Graak is transported to each Doctor's version of the TARDIS to enter the Great Divide: a chasm which separates the TARDIS from the Determinant.
+The Graak avoids the foes and enters the Determinant to then save the seven Doctors.
+After seemingly freeing the seven incarnations of the Doctor, the Master reveals to the Graak that he has them all trapped outside of the Determinant and that he will leave the Determinant, destroying the TARDIS.
+The Graak sacrifices himself, by using his life force to free the Doctors.
+As the Master attempts to escape, he is captured by the creatures he teamed up with and pleads to the Graak and the Doctor to save him by with Siralos' energy as he is taken away.

+Development and release

-A collaboration between BBC Multimedia and the British developer Studio Fish, Destiny of the Doctors is a CD-ROM which received an 11+ age rating from ELSPA.
+A collaboration between BBC Multimedia and the British developer Studio Fish, Destiny of the Doctors is a CD-ROM which received an ELSPA classification indicating suitability for ages 11 and over.
 It is supported by Microsoft Windows 95 and works on all subsequent forms of Windows, though some PCs running XP and Vista experience compatibility issues.
 It was released in the United Kingdom, Ireland and Australia, as well as some countries in Europe, and found modest acclaim from some magazines, including the now defunct PC Planet.

 The game featured extensive, newly recorded audio dialogue by Tom Baker, Peter Davison, Colin Baker, Sylvester McCoy and Nicholas Courtney.
-William Hartnell and Patrick Troughton were represented by a voice actor impersonating their portrayals of the First and Second Doctors.
-The substitute Hartnell and Troughton clips were laced with artificial grain to simulate vintage recordings.
+William Hartnell and Patrick Troughton were represented by impersonators performing the roles of the First and Second Doctors.
 Jon Pertwee originally agreed to appear in the game but died before recording could take place; by agreement with his widow, Ingeborg Pertwee, he was represented in the game using audio clips from the television series.
-The game also contains Anthony Ainley's final recorded performance as the Master before his death.
-It also marks the first, and only, time that Ainley played the Master with a natural, grown beard rather than a false one.
+The game marked Anthony Ainley's final appearance as the Master.

 The story was written by longtime Doctor Who writer Terrance Dicks.